-Scuffles break out at Hong Kong protest taking aim at Chinese traders
+Dozens arrested after Hong Kong protest taking aim at Chinese traders

 Anti-government protests in Chinese-ruled Hong Kong escalated in June over a now-withdrawn extradition bill, but have since developed into a broader movement, with demands including universal suffrage and an independent inquiry against alleged police brutality.

-The police maintain they acted with restraint.
+The police maintain they have acted with restraint.

 Many people in Hong Kong are angered by Beijing’s tight grip on the city which was promised a high degree of autonomy under this framework when the former British colony returned to Chinese rule in 1997.